MohdRas/docker-beginner_to_pro/README.md

 	- cannot be removed.
 	- docker network ls **-f type=builtin**
 	- bridge, none, host ( these are the names of the network)
+ 	- the "bridge" network corresponds to the **docker0** bridge that Docker Engine has traditionally relied on.

 - custom driver networks
 	- created by the user.